Azure/azureml-examples/cli/jobs/pipelines-with-components/local-model-experiment-to-pipeline/how-to-transition-a-model-experiment-to-a-pipeline.md

 After these inputs are handed over from DS, a MLE usually will take following steps to productionize the model.

-1. Git it work: test the code in local
+1. Get it work on local
-1. Get it reproducable
+1. Get it work on cloud
-    - submit a standalone job to cloud with sample data
+    - Submit a standalone job to cloud using sample data
-    - validate the model performacne with full data
+    - Reproduce the model using full data in cloud
-1. Get it modulized - turn into a pipeline
+1. Get it modulized - split the task into multiple steps, which can be developped, test, and optimize indenpendently.

 The sample code for each step is stored under *cli\jobs\pipelines-with-components\local-model-experiment-to-pipeline* folder in [azureml-example repo](https://github.com/Azure/azureml-examples).
 We will use a simple NYC Taxi fee prediction example to demo this process.

-## 1. Get it work

-### Get it work on local
+## 1. Get it work on local

 In order to make a script run on local, MLE needs to first go through code, understand logic in code, and refine code if necessary, rebuild environment, then run it locally.

-#### Refine code
+### Refine code

 When refining code, a MLE should take into consideration security, compliance, cost, company internal engineering practices, etc.